Mr Kulmeet Bawa

 July 26, 2022

 Presenting a cherished customer in this edition, Monnaie de Paris!
 An industrial and commercial public French establishment, Monnaie de Paris is a state public service that manufactures the French national currency.
-As a museum and Paris’ last art foundry, Monnaie de Paris has been instrumental in developing and sustaining the French spirit across the world.
+As a brand image, a museum and an artistic creation venue, Monnaie de Paris has been instrumental in developing and sustaining the French spirit across the world.
 Stainless Post interviews Director, Purchasing, Monnaie de Paris, Mr Max ROSSIGNEUX.

 I was born in Africa where I lived for 18 years.
 I used to travel to different parts of the world with my parents, something that I still reminisce.
 Since childhood, I was fascinated by Asian Arts and I used to purchase them for my personal collection from every new place I explored with my parents.